Kanak2199/Data-Visualization/README.md

 # Data-Visualization
-Data Visualization using SQLAlchemy ( A python SQL toolkit)
+Data Visualization using SQLAlchemy (A Python SQL toolkit)